 The dispute spans numerous European countries, including France, Italy, the Netherlands, Spain, Austria, Sweden, Denmark, Hungary and Poland.
 This is in addition to proceedings in Germany and the UK.

-Edwards Lifescience has long relied on Bird & Bird.
-Previously, a team led by Munich partner Boris Kreye has acted for Edwards Lifescience in the heart valve dispute against Boston Scientific, until the two parties reached an agreement in early 2019.
+Edwards Lifesciences has long relied on Bird & Bird.
+Previously, a team led by Munich partner Boris Kreye has acted for Edwards Lifesciences in the heart valve dispute against Boston Scientific, until the two parties reached an agreement in early 2019.

 Currently, national Bird & Bird teams advise Edwards Lifesciences in most markets.
 In France, the Paris team around Anne-Charlotte le Bihan organized a seizure of Meril’s products at a trade show.
 The company hired go-to firm Powell Gilbert in the UK, which represents the US medical technology company in various patent disputes.

 In Denmark, the US company is represented by full-service firm Bech Bruun.

 For its first patent dispute in Europe, Meril Life Sciences relied on a team around Hogan Lovells partner Andreas von Falck.
 The law firm also advises the Indian medical technology company in the proceedings against Edwards Lifesciences in Spain and Italy.

 In the UK, Meril hired a team led by Kirkland & Ellis partners Katie Coltart and Daniel Lim.
 Kirkland & Ellis won the work through a pitch.
 Other law firms involved for Meril are Gide Loyrette Nouel in France and Gorrissen Federspiel in Denmark.